BHT50/bht50.github.io/talks/abstracts/index.md

 #### Fabiano Francisco dos Santos (Federal University of Maranhão — Brazil)
 This talk presents some results results of the BTZ black hole thermodynamics.
 These were performed by gravity duals of conformal field theories with boundaries$-$ known as AdS/BCFT correspondence.
 Through holographic renormalization, the free energy is obtained and with it, the other thermodynamic quantities are derived.
 Beyond these results, the Hawking-Page phase transition was computed to show the stable and unstable phases throughout the plane of free energy versus temperature.

+### Holographic Dual of Extended Black Hole Thermodynamics
+#### Manus Visser (University of Cambridge — United Kingdom)
+We establish a novel exact holographic dictionary between the laws of extended black hole thermodynamics in Anti-de Sitter Space and the thermodynamic laws of the dual conformal field theory (CFT).
+We formulate the CFT first law that is exactly dual to the first law of extended black hole thermodynamics with variable cosmological constant but fixed Newton’s constant.
+Moreover, we find the holographic dual of the Smarr relation for AdS black holes, coined the 'holographic Euler relation'.
+On the field theory side we include two independent pairs of thermodynamic conjugate variables: the central charge-chemical potential term and the pressure-volume term.
+In this setting we uncover various new phase transitions and critical behaviour in the CFT.